E-jane15/E-jane15/README.md

 ### Hi there 👋
+My name is Ebai Enownku Jane.
+I am an aspiring front end developer.
+I enjoy learning web technologies such as HTML, CSS and JavaScript.
+I am currently being trained by the Zuri Team.
+Let's connect on LinkedIn at https://www.linkedin.com/in/jane-ebai-205a40272/.

 <!--
 **E-jane15/E-jane15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.